 More info about the print, including a timelapse video is available at http://www.extrudable.me/2014/01/02/the-guy-with-the-dragon-part-2/

 Its a tricky print, that really shows what a good 3D printer can do.

 I printed it 12cm high, and if you use the supported STL file, that assumes that you'll be printing with 0.1mm layers, as I did.
 At 30mm/s, it was just under a 24 hour print.

 The trailing edges of the wings are very thin - less than 0.5mm - but the supports hold them up quite well.
 The biggest risk is catching the tops of the supports as the print builds higher, and knocking the supports over, so I slowed down my travel moves to 150mm/s to reduce that risk.
 I also used a 3Doodler in a couple of spots to manually extrude some extra reinforcements in a couple of spots where I was worried the upper parts of the supports might get shaky, but that's not strictly necessary, especially if you slow the travel moves down even more

 A Better Dragon by illuminarti is licensed under the Creative Commons - Public Domain Dedication license.

-We're sure illuminarti would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure illuminarti would love to see what you've printed.
+Please document your print and share a Make with the community.